 Tea drinking.
-A meta-analysis found a roughly 25% lower risk for thyroid cancer in high vs. low tea consumers, although only European and American populations (not Asians) benefitted.
+A meta-analysis found a roughly 25% lower risk for thyroid cancer in high versus low tea consumers, although only European and American populations (not Asian) benefitted.

 Moderate alcohol consumption.
-Consuming 2 drinks per day was associated with a roughly 45% lower risk for thyroid cancer in the NIH-AARP study when compared with no alcohol intake.
-However, alcohol use increases risk of other cancer forms.
+Consuming two drinks per day was associated with a roughly 45% lower risk for thyroid cancer in the NIH-AARP study when compared with no alcohol intake.
+Alcohol use, however, increases the risk of other cancers.

 Low-iodine diets may not be needed or beneficial.
 Low-iodine diets have previously been recommended prior to thyroid ablation as a means of increasing the uptake of radioactive iodine by the thyroid gland.
 However, evidence has not been convincing of the superiority of this approach when compared with a less strict iodine intake.